 “Description is what makes the reader a sensory participant in the story.” –Stephen King

-How to Select a Descriptive Essay Topic
+How to Select a Descriptive Essay Prompt

 For example, “The black poodle snarled and growled.” (showing) vs. “The black poodle was angry and fierce.” (telling)